TensorSpeech/TensorFlowASR/README.md

 ## Models

-There're 2 main models in this repo: CTCModel and SEGAN
+There're 3 main models in this repo: CTCModel, SEGAN and RNNTransducer

 **CTCModel** uses DeepSpeech2 as the base model.
 You can write your custom model instead of DeepSpeech2, make sure that the input matches the speech features and output is in the shape ```(batch, time, some_dim)```.

 **SEGAN** was created exactly as the segan repo in the references and tested.

+**RNNTransducer** is on development.

 ## Training